What States Are Hardest for Building a Barndominium?

 Are Barndominiums Legal in Every State?

-Before building anywhere, you need to confirm:
+Before building anywhere, confirm:

 - Residential zoning